pickleshb/power/README.md

 Usage
 =====

-All the data for the network is contained in these 4 files:
+All the data for the network is contained in these 5 files:

 * nodes.json - nodes in the network
 * links.json - links (cables)
 * def_node.json - definitions of distros, sources, etc
 * def_link.json - definitions of links
+* event_data.json - data that will appear in the title block

 For more information on how to create the network see the [wiki](../../wiki).